h0lad/ti-bq25570-calculator/README.md

  - ROUT1, ROUT2
  - ROV1, ROV2

 As tolerances are highly critical in the design it calculates the voltage ranges based on 1% and 10% precision resistors and VBIAS tolerance.
-Per default it uses the E24 resistor series which is the most established one in (home) labs -with ``--series E96`` you can switch to the E96 series.
+Per default it uses the E24 resistor series but it can be switched to E96.

-The code isn't the most beautiful in town and a few volate boundaries are hard-coded and not generalized.
 Feel free to make pull requests.

 ## Commandline